-Jonathan Pitches: Yeah, thank you.
-That's very clear to me.
-One of the other pieces I’m looking at is called The Sherpa and the Beekeeper.
-It's a piece by a Matt Kambic who's an American but lives in New Zealand.
-Very, very different piece.
-It's based on the ‘53 summiting, it's Hillary and Tenzing in various sort of dialogues.
-But then it does quite an interesting thing which is they re-summit at different times in a sort of imagined future after ‘53, with various things that have happened to their histories, and obviously the conflict that happened over whether it was Tenzing or whether it was Hillary first on the summit, etc. And his choice was similar in scenographic terms which was just to take the top part of the summit off.
-In other ways it’s a much more conventional piece, there are some nice, I think, I hope I’ll find some nice collisions when I start writing this out.

-Gary Winters: The other thing just to say, I notice the other peak in On Everest is at the very beginning on Gregg's chair where there's the pile of snow which gets sort of wiped away and removed.
+The other thing to say, I notice the other peak in On Everest is at the very beginning on Gregg's chair where there's the pile of snow which gets sort of wiped away and removed.
 So it's been this little fleeting of the fake, the poly balls, the fake snow - it's there, but then it's swept aside at the beginning.

-Jonathan Pitches: I’ve still got those little beads stuck in the- well a few of them, and every time I read it I lose more.
+JP: I’ve still got those little beads stuck in my copy of the script, and every time I read it I lose more!
 I try not to.
-Or sticking them back in, a little bit like that discovery you made around the anthology, Gregg, that you narrate in the Dartington piece.
-It’s scary those annotations, you kind of think, did I ever make them?
-And then suddenly you come across them and I often do in my own my own reading, I’m going to make a note and then I realize I’ve already made a note, you know.
-Can I ask about the kind of leading up an audience to the top of a mountain, and then leading us, not leading us down, allowing us to descend, as it were, individually.
-I mean there's a lovely irony to this, because, of course, you know it's an absolute outrage as a guide that you would do that, you know, just thinking it in in terms of you know, mountaineering protocols, it would be a highly suspect.
-Where did that idea come from and was there a sort of playful sense of not, as it were, abusing your audience, but empowering them in different ways.
+Can I ask about the leading up an audience to the top of a mountain, not leading us down, allowing us to descend, as it were, individually?
+There's a lovely irony to this, because, of course you know, it's an absolute outrage as a guide that you would do that, in terms of mountaineering protocols.
+Where did that idea come from and was there a sort of playful sense of not, as it were, abusing your audience, but empowering them in different ways?
 Having been guides collectively, you then effectively abandon us.